teserakt-io/e4-doc/content/getting-started/go/3-setting-up-clients.md

 failed to unprotect message: topic key not found
 ```

-All good, unauthorized clients cannot unprotect the messages and read their content.
-Alice and Bob can now exchange private messages.
+All good, unauthorized clients cannot unprotect the messages and read their content. `alice` and `bob` can now exchange private messages.
-Now, feel free to authorize Eve by sending to its client the aliceTopicKey!
+Now, feel free to authorize `eve` by sending to its client the alice topic key!